 An integral aspect of contemporary free-flowing living spaces, the hub around which activity revolves.
 Organic sourdough bread, artisan freshly ground coffees, all take their cue in the act of domestic bliss.
 The domestic kitchen is no longer a space of simple convenience; it has become the archetypal symbol of modern living.

-The elevation of the kitchen in the hierarchy of domestic spaces also poses a question; we still like to sit, gathered around a focal point, especially in winter.
-As you enjoy your artisan coffee, spare a thought for the declining status and uncertain future of the traditional hearth.
+The elevation of the kitchen in the hierarchy of domestic spaces also poses a question, is the kitchen the new hearth?
+Possibly, but do spare a thought for the declining status and uncertain future of the traditional hearth.